portfolio site of product designer Daniel Filler features a hero image header

 don’ts of fixed elements:

-elements large enough to tap.
+- Elements of design large enough to tap.

 elevate unnecessary elements, which use up screen real estate and deliver